Student Visas and Student Sponsors - Covid-19 FAQs

-- Yes – to obtain further permission to complete an existing course, students must still meet all other requirements of the Student or Child Student routes, including maintenance requirements if the applicant has been in the UK for less than one year with valid permission.
+Yes – to obtain further permission to complete an existing course, you must still meet all other requirements of the Student or Child Student routes, including the financial requirement if you have been in the UK for less than one year with valid permission.
 Students must normally apply to study a course that commences no more than 28 days after their current period of permission expires.
 However, the Covid-19 Guidance confirms that the Home Office will exercise discretion if the start date of the new course named on the CAS is no later than 27 September 2021.
 This ’28 day rule’ concession applies to students who already hold permission on the Student or Child routes (including Tier 4).

 Can I start my course before my Student or Child Student visa application has been decided?

-- Yes – Where you have submitted a Student or Child Student application in the UK, the Covid-19 Guidance confirms students can start your course before your visa application has been decided, provided the following conditions are satisfied:
+Yes – where you have submitted a Student or Child Student application in the UK, the Covid-19 Guidance confirms you can start your course before your visa application has been decided, provided the following conditions are satisfied:

 - You have a CAS

-- The course you start is the same as the one listed on the CAS and
+- The course you start is the same as the one listed on your CAS

 As a result of Covid-19, my studies have been disrupted and it will take longer than expected to complete my course.
 Will the Student rules about maximum study lengths provide any flexibility to allow me to study my next course in the UK?